Story #69712: Further FormEngine development

 While this "solution" is hilariously ugly, it will solve your issue for now by just creating such a hidden palette, too and adding "type" to it.

 The "real" solution is do-able within the data provider of FormEngine: Add "columnsToProcess" array with fields that have defaults but are not within showitems/palettes within one of the according data providers. next, append those fields to showitem and override their processedTca to renderType=hidden.
 The default values itself are already set by one of the default value data providers.
 Thus, you'll end up with an additional hidden field per not-rendered field.
 In effect, probably the "hidden palette" stuff can be finally removed, reducing the FAL HTML overhead quite a bit, and the dataHandler could get its default handling removed and we could deprecate the "isHiddenPalette" stuff.

-Updated by Susanne Moog 8 months ago
+Updated by Susanne Moog over 1 year ago

 - Status changed from New to Closed